LinusNEP/TCC-IRoNL/README.md

 [This work is licensed under a Creative Commons Attribution International 4.0 License.](https://creativecommons.org/licenses/by/4.0/)

 ## Acknowledgement
-This work is still in progress, therefore, expect some bugs.
-However, we would appreciate your kind contribution or raising an issue for such bug.
+This work is still in progress; therefore, expect some bugs.
+However, we would appreciate your kind contribution or raising an issue for such a bug.

 **Thanks to the following repository:**
 - [Unitree_ros](https://github.com/macc-n/ros_unitree.git)